nridwan/elysian-realm/README.md

 ## Testing

-This project uses Vitest for testing with the `vi` test utilities.
+This project uses Bun for testing.
 To run tests:

 ```bash
 bun run test        # Run all tests once